soravux/scoop/README.md

 module allowing concurrent parallel programming on various environments, from heterogeneous grids to supercomputers.
 Its documentation is available on http://scoop.readthedocs.org/ .

-See http://pyscoop.org/ for documentation, informations, bug reporting and more.

 Philosophy
 ==========